fbedussi/blog/_posts/2025-02-01-What I learned refactoring a medium sized Elm project.md

 Speaking about opacity, I see that a lot of devs love using opaque types everywhere.
 I think this is an anti pattern.
 Opaque types should be used sparingly because they add, well, opacity.
 There are definitely some use cases for them, but other than that they should be avoided.

-Opaque type are basically useful in 2 cases.
+Opaque types are basically useful in 2 cases.
 The first one is when we want to avoid consumer code to access the implementation detail behind a type.
 But this is really useful when we are writing a library that can be used by many external consumers.
-In that case it makes sense that we declare a clear and rigid interface that hide the internal implementation.
+In that case it makes sense that we declare a clear and rigid interface that hides the internal implementation.
 Because we don't want to force the consumers to change whenever we change our implementation.
 But this is not the case if we are just writing a module that is part of a unique code base.
 In that case it is not a problem to refactor the rest of the code if and when we will change the implementation of the module.
 It can even be done automatically by the IDE, for instance if we change a name.
-In this case opaque types do more harm than good, because they forces you to write a lot of boilerplate, that can include bugs, and that adds another unnecessary level of indirection to the system making it more difficult to understand.
+In this case opaque types do more harm than good, because they force you to write a lot of boilerplate, that can include bugs, and that adds another unnecessary level of indirection to the system making it more difficult to understand.

 The second use case for opaque types is when you want to enforce particular logic in getting/setting the data, but if you don't need to, just go with a regular type that can be used without fuss.